-Select Auto to add a wireless client using WPS (Wi-Fi Protected Setup) and then click Next.
-Skip to the next page.
+Select Auto to add a wireless client using WPS (Wi-Fi Protected

 ADD WIRELESS DEVICE WITH WPS (WI-FI PROTECTED SETUP) WIZARD

 This wizard is designed to assist you in connecting your wireless device to your router.
 It will guide you through step-by-step instructions on how to get your wireless device connected.
 Click the button below to begin.